JonKragskow/nimbus_splash/docs/source/installation.rst

 .. note::
-    This service sends several emails per job, so it's worth adding a Rule in Outlook to redirect these to a folder.
-This will keep your inbox clean, but will also stop these messages from generating notifications.
+    This service sends several emails per job, so it's worth adding a Rule in Outlook to redirect nimbus emails to a folder.
+This will both keep your inbox clean, and will also stop these messages from generating notifications.

 Updating